vefunder/protocol-research-review/articles/Origin/oeth.md

 ### Custody Risk

-The trust in the OETH system lies with the signers who hold the multi-sig keys.
+The trust in the OETH system lies with the signers who hold the multisig keys.
 These signers are responsible for properly handling the assets within the system and must be trusted not to engage in actions such as infinite minting, which could destabilize the system.
 However, to provide a layer of security and trust, a 24-hour timelock mechanism is in place.
 This ensures that significant actions cannot be executed immediately, offering a window of time for potential issues to be identified and addressed.

 OETH also leverages DeFi platforms such as Aave, Compound, and Curve, introducing notable smart contract risks.
 While we collaborate with platforms managing billions in assets and conduct due diligence regarding their security, there is no absolute certainty of their continued flawless operation.
 Any malfunction in these underlying strategies could potentially result in a loss for OETH holders.